Harry's House: Singles

 "As It Was" was released as the lead single of Harry's House on 1 April 2022, having been previously announced on 28 March 2022.
 "As It Was" debuted atop the UK and US charts, becoming his second solo number one single in both countries, and reached the top of Australian and Canadian charts.

 "Late Night Talking" was released to US pop radio on 21 June 2022, as the album's second single.
 It reached the top five on American, Australian, British and Canadian charts.

 "Music for a Sushi Restaurant" was released to adult contemporary radio on 3 October 2022, as the album's third single.
 It peaked in the top ten on American, Australian, British and Canadian charts prior to its release as a single.

+"Satellite" was released as the album's fourth single on 3 May 2023.

 Critical reception

 Harry's House was met with critical acclaim.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from professional publications, the album received an average score of 83 based on 26 reviews, indicating "universal acclaim"—Styles' highest rated album.

 Veteran critic Robert Christgau applauded the album's musical fluidity while stating, "Even more remarkable is the way the lyrics this soundscape cushion and accentuate achieve a metaphorical reach and narrative concreteness truly rare in megapop."
 Alexis Petridis of The Guardian wrote that the album "ticks a lot of the right boxes and has abundant charm, which makes it a perfect reflection of the pop star who made it".
 Reviewing the album for DIY, Emma Swann felt that while Styles alternately spends time "exploring vivid lyrical micro-vignettes" and then "obfuscating" the narrative on the album, he is "also not scared of being secondary to the song; a lesson it's taken many others far longer to learn".
 Neil Z. Yeung from AllMusic stated that "Harry's House is what happens when Styles steps out of the spotlight to live his life.
 And despite the fact that there's nothing as immortal as 'Watermelon Sugar' to be found, this album, as a whole, has solid bones and is sturdy enough to last."